oasis-tcs/openc2-ap-pf/oc2pf.md

 ~~~
 {
-  "status": 200,
-  "results": {
-    "versions": ["1.3"],
-    "profiles": ["pf", "iot-front-door-lock"]
+    "status":200,
+    "results":{
+        "versions":[
+            "1.3"
+        ],
+        "profiles":[
+            "pf",
+            "iot-front-door-lock"
+        ]
     }
 }
 ~~~

 ### E.4.4 Specific Commands Supported
 This Command queries the Actuator to determine which Action/Target pairs are supported.
-Not all Targets are meaningful in the context of a specific Action, and although a Command such as "update ipv4_connection" may be syntactically valid, the combination does not specify an operation supported by the Actuator.
+Not all Targets are meaningful in the context of a specific Action, and although a Command such as "update ipv4_connection" may be syntactically valid, the combination does not specify an operation supported by the Actuator profile.

 **Command:**